secure-migration/resume-from-edk2-tooling/README.md

 This is a demo showing how OVMF can load a VM snapshot.
 Normally the hypervisor would handle resuming a snapshot, but with SEV(-ES) the hypervisor is outside the trust domain of the guest so we resume from OVMF instead.
 This repository mainly contains tooling that you will need to run the demo.
 There is a separate EDK2 tree where Resume from EFI is implemented and a separate QEMu tree with a few temporary changes.

+There is an overview of this demo, how it works, and why it matters in `OVERVIEW.md`.
+There is an outline an end-to-end implementation for SEV-ES live migration in `END-TO-END.md`.
+There is a list of some of the complications we will face getting from this demo to that implementation in `COMPLICATIONS.md`.

 ## What does the demo do?

 1. Run a source VM